zama-ai/concrete-ml/docs/user/howto/simple_example_torch.md

 Our torch conversion pipeline uses ONNX and an intermediate representation.
 We refer the user to [the Concrete ML ONNX operator reference](../../user/howto/onnx_supported_ops.md) for more information.

-The following operators in torch will be exported as **Concrete ML** compatible ONNX operators:
+The following operators in torch will be exported as **Concrete-ML** compatible ONNX operators:

 - [`torch.abs`](https://pytorch.org/docs/stable/generated/torch.abs.html)
 - [`torch.clip`](https://pytorch.org/docs/stable/generated/torch.clip.html)